AWikia/SkinEvelution/docs/Overview.md

 - Luna Lavccent is an additional color that will replace the Neutral Color when enabled.

 Luna Lovit will display as a fallback Solid Color when:
-- Running a visual style other than Standard
+- Running a visual style that does not support transparency effects
 - System's Reduced transparcney is enabled
 - GPUs level is lower than 3
 - App workspace is not focused